ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/controlpanels/cpanel_ftp_account.md

 ![ImageToShowFTPAccountPage](LinkGoesHere)

-From here, fill in a username and password for the account, and give it a quota if you need (This can be left as unlimited by default).
+Firstly, choose and input a username and password for your account.

+The next box is for "Quota".
+This determines how much bandwidth the FTP account can use.
+By default, this can be left as unlimited.

-The last box says "Directory", unless the account needs to only access a specific folder, this can be left default also.
+The last box is "Directory".
+Unless the account you're adding should only be allowed to access a specific subdirectory of the site, this can be left as `public_html`

-Now you can click "Create".
+Now you can click "Create"